 A good conversation early can prevent a bad surprise later.

-Questions About Health Testing
+FAQ: Questions About Health Testing

-You should ask what health testing has been done on both parents, whether the breeder can show official results, what inherited conditions are common in the breed, and whether there is a written health guarantee.
+You should ask what health testing has been done on both parents, whether the breeding program can show official results, what inherited conditions are common in the breed, and whether there is a written health guarantee.
 You should also ask whether there is any known history of major health issues in the line.

 Good breeders do not get defensive about health questions.
 They expect them.